 - Line items: Name, Quantity, Price, and the associated deals' Record ID or Deal name.
 Include the product's Product ID if you're also associating the line item with a product, which will be mapped as a line item property during the import.

-Please note: via import, you can import to create new line items, but cannot update existing line items.
-When importing line items with deals, the import will update the deal amount.
-To update existing line items or update the associated deal amount, you can manually edit the line items or associate the line items with a deal in HubSpot.
+Please note: when importing line items with deals, the import will update the deal amount.
+To update update the associated deal amount, you can manually edit the line items or associate the line items with a deal in HubSpot.

 - Calls: Call notes (a text field that describes or provides context about the call).